zzx-peter/verl/docs/examples/gsm8k_example.rst

 We use a rule-based reward model.
 We force the model to produce a final answer following 4 “#” as shown in the solution.
-We extract the final answer from both the solution and model’s output using regular expression matching.
+We extract the final answer from both the solution and model's output using regular expression matching.
 We compare them and assign a reward of 1 to correct answer, 0.1 to incorrect answer and 0 to no answer.